aloussase/gaya/docs/getting-started/installing.md

 ## Dependencies

-You need to have a C++ and D compiler (GDC specifically).
+You need to have a C++ compiler and CMake.
 You can install them on Debian by running the following command:

 ```
-sudo apt-get install build-essential cmake gdc
+sudo apt-get install build-essential cmake
 ```

 ## Building Gaya